docsforadobe/javascript-tools-guide/4 - User-Interface Tools/graphic-customization-objects.rst

 ScriptUIGraphics object
 -----------------------
-Most types of user-interface elements have a graphics property which contains an object of this type, which allows you to customize aspects of the element’s appearance, such as the color and font.
+Most types of user-interface elements have a graphics property which contains an object of this type, which allows you to customize aspects of the element's appearance, such as the color and font.
 Use an onDraw callback function to set these properties or call the functions.
 All measurements are in pixels.